vistaprint/SkinnyJSSite/site/jquery.richTooltips.md

 ## jQuery.richTooltips

-jQuery.richTooltips is simple responsive tooltip replacement for the classic desktop tooltip approach.
-It is mobile compatible and designed to help in cases where more information may be needed but there isn't a better way to reveal it.
+jQuery.richTooltips is a tooltip replacement which, unlike traditional tooltips, is designed to work on both desktop and touch/mobile devices.

 ### Usage